Christian Walton

-Walton began his professional career at Brighton & Hove Albion after graduating from the club’s academy, having previously been in the academy at Plymouth Argyle for eight years.
+Walton began his professional career at Brighton & Hove Albion after graduating from the club's academy, having previously been in the academy at Plymouth Argyle for eight years.
 During his time at Brighton, Walton spent multiple spells out on loan in the Football League.
 He had loan spells at Bury, Plymouth Argyle, Luton Town, Southend United, Wigan Athletic, Blackburn Rovers and Ipswich Town.
-In January 2022, Walton left Brighton after spending nine years at the club to sign permanently for Ipswich Town.
+On 19 January 2022, Walton ended his nine-year spell at Brighton to sign permanently for Ipswich Town.

 He has represented England at under-19, under-20 and under-21 levels.

 Club career

 Plymouth Argyle

 Born in Wadebridge, Cornwall, Walton began his career with Plymouth Argyle aged 10 and progressed through the club's youth system.
 He was named in a matchday squad for the first time three days after his 16th birthday for an FA Cup first round tie against Stourbridge, in which he remained an unused substitute, the match finishing 3–3.